Project 21 Artists

 Mezzo soprano Emily Hughes is an active performer of opera, art song, oratorio, and musical theater in the New England region.
 Recent roles include the Shepherdess inVenus and Adonis with New Camerata Opera, Lola in Cavalleria rusticana with Taconic Opera, Cherubino in Le nozze di Figaro with Panopera, and Second Lady in The Magic Flute with The Nahant Music Festival.
 This past summer, she was an apprentice artist at Teatro Nuovo.
 The previous summer she performed the title role of Cavalli's La Calisto with dell'Arte Opera Ensemble and was a recipient of their Jeiven Emerging Artist Award.
 In concert, she has been a soloist for The Messiah, Carmina Burana, and Vivaldi's Gloria, and has premiered works by many living composers.
 Additionally, Emily has a special interest in performing early music and has sung with the New York Continuo Collective, the Baroque Academy at Amherst Early Music Festival, and Haymarket Opera Company.
 For upcoming performances, please visit www.emily-hughes.com.

-Mezzo Alaina Logee is a returning member of the Cantanti Project, previously seen in Alcina, Spring's Awakening, and Her Story.
-Most recently she has performed roles such as the Countess in Le nozze di Figaro and the title role of Suor Angelica with New York Lyric Opera.
-She has performed with Des Moines Metro Opera, Sarasota Opera, and Siena Summer Music Festival.
+Originally from Paris, Texas, and now a resident of New York, Alaina Logee has sung with several companies city-wide performing roles such as the Countess in Le Nozze di Figaro and the title role of Suor Angelica with New York Lyric Opera.
+She has been seen in Des Moines Metro Opera, Sarasota Opera, and Siena Summer Music Festival.
 Miss Logee is a graduate of Texas Tech University and is currently a student of Mark Oswald.
+Upcoming performances include Haydn’s Lord Nelson Mass with the Cornerstone Chorale as the Alto soloist and as Third Lady in Mozart’s Magic Flute in Weimar.
+This is her fourth appearance with Cantanti Project.

 Operations Director Laura Mitchell holds a B.A. in Music and minor in Mathematics from UC San Diego and an Artist Diploma from the prestigious University of Cincinnati’s College Conservatory of Music.
 Her administrative background includes IT Project Management, Business Analysis and Systems Analysis & Integration.
 Her personal mission as an administrator of an arts organization is to create a space that celebrates the singer as much as the company; to create a space where singer’s opinions matter and where they can learn to make their own decisions as musicians.
 Laura is passionate about leveraging the booming market of free technologies to enhance the experience for both singers and productions in a cost-effective way.